 There will be three exams, a project, exercises and problems and attendance/participation grades.
-All exercises and problems must be submitted using the CONNECT software and all exams and the project will be completed in class.

 Exams:

 Exams will include multiple-choice questions and each exam is worth 200 points.
 No exam grades will be dropped.
 The exams will be timed (1.5 hours).
 Please see the course schedule attached to this syllabus for dates.